100-Fish Days: Tips on Fishing Cherokee by Michael Bradley of Fly Fishing Team USA2.27.2019

 Tell me about Fly Fish Cherokee, your fly fishing guide business.

-I’ve had some really good days on the water this year.
+I’ve had some really good days on the water.
 Every single person I’ve taken has caught fish; I’ve not had anyone blank.
 I’ve had a few hundred-fish days with clients.
-This past year I had a few more than normal.
 One guy booked two days with me.
 The first day, we fished in Cherokee.
 Then we went to Tuckasegee and he caught 110.
 He ended up booking a third day and caught 130.

-About three weeks ago, I had a younger angler, 13, and he had two 60-fish days here in Cherokee, and they were all really big fish.
+Another, younger angler, 13, comes to mind.
+He had two 60-fish days here in Cherokee, and they were all really big fish.
 He caught a 22-inch rainbow on that trip and he had only been fly fishing for five or six months.
 I was pretty surprised.

 What are your days like, as a guide?